-Quagliarella scores again as Sampdoria wins 5-3 at Sassuolo
+Ranieri woe as Roma is beaten by lowly Spal

-MILAN (AP) — Fabio Quagliarella celebrated his first Italy call-up in four years with yet another goal to help Sampdoria win 5-3 at Sassuolo in a Serie A game on Saturday.
+Fabio Quagliarella celebrated his first Italy call-up in four years with yet another Serie A goal to help Sampdoria win 5-3 at Sassuolo.

 It was Quagliarella’s 21st league goal of the season, extending his personal record.
 The 36-year-old remained atop the scoring list with two more goals than Juventus’ Cristiano Ronaldo and Milan’s Krzysztof Piatek.